mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - they have a Keyspace >> Table >> Row
 - **Cosmos DB for Apache Gremlin**: data in a graph structure
     - entities are defined as vertices that form nodes in a connected graph
-    - includes functions to operate on vertices & edges allowing you to CRUD graph data
+    - includes functions in Gremlin language to operate on vertices & edges allowing you to CRUD graph data
     - create a new Graph Database (~schema), and then create a "Graph" (~table) and then you can create nodes & relationships

 ### Configuration & Cost of Cosmos DB